home-assistant/developers.home-assistant/blog/2024-07-19-coordinator_async_setup.md

 Until now, there was no clearly defined place where you would initialize your `DataUpdateCoordinator`, or where you could load data, that only needs to be loaded once.

-We are introducing an `_async_setup` method for coordinators that changes that.
+In Home Assistant 2024.8 we are introducing an `_async_setup` method for coordinators that changes that.
 `_async_setup` can be overwritten in your coordinator, and will be automatically called during `coordinator.async_config_entry_first_refresh()`.
 It offers the same error handling as `_async_update_data` and will handle `ConfigEntryError`